The cost of buying formula can really add up – a year’s worth for your baby can cost a staggering $1,200 to $2,000 or

 How Many Times Can You Reheat Formula?

-Ideally infant formula should only be heated once and should therefore not be warmed up twice.
+Ideally infant formula should only be heated once and should therefore not be reheated twice.

 This is for two reasons:

 - If your baby has started the bottle, then the mixture of your baby’s saliva with the formula can encourage the growth of harmful bacteria.

 - Even if the bottle is completely untouched after you’ve made it up, reheating the formula again can lead to a loss of a lot of nutrients.

 Does Formula Need To Be Heated?

 You may be wondering whether babies actually need to be served warm milk or formula.